OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### SQLite Database (Unencrypted)

 SQLite is an SQL database engine that stores data in `.db` files.
 The Android SDK has [built-in support](https://developer.android.com/training/data-storage/sqlite "SQLite Documentation") for SQLite databases.
 The main package used to manage the databases is `android.database.sqlite`.
-For example you may use the following code to store sensitive information within an activity:
+For example, you may use the following code to store sensitive information within an activity:

 Example in Java: